markerikson/react-redux-links/README.md

 # React/Redux Links
-Curated tutorial and resource links I've collected on React, Redux, ES6, and more, meant to be a collection of high-quality articles and resources for someone who wants to learn about the React-Redux ecosystem.
+Curated tutorial and resource links I've collected on React, Redux, ES6, and more, meant to be a collection of high-quality articles and resources for someone who wants to learn about the React-Redux ecosystem, as well as a source for quality information on advanced topics and techniques.
 Not quite "awesome", but hopefully useful as a starting point I can give to others.
 Suggestions welcome.

-Another important resource is the Reactiflux community on Discord, which has chat channels dedicated to discussion of React, Redux, and other related technologies.
+Another important resource is the **Reactiflux community on Discord**, which has chat channels dedicated to discussion of React, Redux, and other related technologies.
 There's always a number of people hanging out and answering questions, and it's a great place to ask questions and learn.
-The invite link is at https://www.reactiflux.com.
+The invite link is at **https://www.reactiflux.com**.

 You might also want to check out my categorized list of Redux-related addons, libraries, and utilities, at [Redux Ecosystem Links](https://github.com/markerikson/redux-ecosystem-links).
 Also see [Community Resources](community-resources.md) for links to other links lists, podcasts, and email newsletters.